* Overseas Union-led consortium launches S$13.1 bln counter-bid

 * F&N, OUE shares jump; market expects higher offer

-* Credit Suisse, BofA underwriting bridge loans-sources (Adds details of Charoen, Overseas Union's businesses)
+* Credit Suisse, BofA underwriting bridge loans-sources (Adds comments from Overseas Union chairman, analyst)

 By Eveline Danubrata and Saeed Azhar

-SINGAPORE, Nov 16 (Reuters) - A group led by Singapore property firm Overseas Union Enterprise Ltd launched a S$13.1 billion ($10.7 billion) bid for Fraser and Neave Ltd (F&N), challenging a takeover offer for the conglomerate from Thailand's third-richest man.
+SINGAPORE, Nov 16 A consortium led by Overseas Union Enterprise Ltd launched a S$13.1 billion ($10.7 billion) bid for Fraser and Neave Ltd (F&N), challenging a takeover offer from Thailand's third-richest man for the Singapore conglomerate.

-The counter-bid, if successful, could transform Overseas Union into Singapore's No.1 listed residential developer in the largest-ever M&A deal in Southeast Asia.
-The F&N board has yet to recommend the bid to shareholders, the biggest of which are firms linked to Thai billionaire Charoen Sirivadhanabhakdi including Thai Beverage PCL and TCC Assets Ltd.
+The counter-bid, if successful, would mark the largest-ever M&A deal in Southeast Asia.
+The F&N board has yet to recommend it to shareholders, the biggest of which are companies linked to Thai billionaire Charoen Sirivadhanabhakdi including Thai Beverage PCL and TCC Assets Ltd.

-Charoen, looking to enlarge his property and beverage empire in Southeast Asia, is likely to raise his S$8.88-a-share offer in response to the S$9.08-a-share bid announced by Overseas Union on Thursday night, analysts said.
+Charoen is likely to raise its S$8.88-a-share offer in response to the S$9.08-a-share bid announced by Overseas Union on Thursday as they battle to control F&N, whose real estate portfolio is worth more than S$8 billion, analysts said.

 "OUE's offer is likely to be the first salvo in this fight," Jit Soon Lim, head of Southeast Asian equity research at Nomura, said in a note to clients.
 "TCC is likely to counter offer as it will want to defend its interest in the group."

-Overseas Union said in a statement on Thursday that it has secured conditional support from F&N's second-biggest shareholder Kirin Holdings Co Ltd to bolster its chances of victory.
+Overseas Union said in a statement on Thursday that it has secured conditional support from F&N's second-biggest shareholder Kirin Holdings Co Ltd to bolster its chances of success.

 Kirin, which owns around 14.8 percent of F&N, will offer to buy the conglomerate's food and beverage business if the consortium's bid was successful, according to Overseas Union.
 The Japanese brewer was not listed as part of the consortium in the statement.

-"All are good assets," Stephen Riady told Reuters on the sidelines of a conference on philanthropy held by Credit Suisse at the National University of Singapore on Friday.
+"All are good assets," Stephen Riady told Reuters on the sidelines of a conference on philanthropy held by Credit Suisse at the National University of Singapore on Friday, adding that they complement those owned by Overseas Union.

-Credit Suisse and Bank of America Merrill Lynch are underwriting a bridge loan for the counter-bid, sources with knowledge of the matter said, while CIMB is also providing some financial support to Overseas Union.
+Credit Suisse and Bank of America Merrill Lynch are underwriting a bridge loan that covers the scale of the counter-bid, sources with knowledge of the matter said, while CIMB is also providing some financial support to Overseas Union.

 The bridge loan will be around $8.5 billion to $10.5 billion in size, making it one of Asia's largest bridge financing deals, other sources familiar with the matter said, declining to be identified because they were not authorised to speak to the media on the subject.